NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 | generate_evidence(<-nonce->)                                                                                                           | Generate GPU attestation evidence using the Local GPU Verifier Python SDK with a user-provided nonce.                                         |
 | verify_evidence(<-nonce->, <-evidence->,<-nras_url->)                                                                                                              |Verify the evidence with the NVIDIA Remote Attestation Service (NRAS)                                                                       |

+# End-user License Agreement

+By using the Attestation Suite Services, you affirm that you have read the Agreement and agree to its terms.
+If you do not have the required authority to enter into the Agreement or if you do not accept all Agreement terms and conditions, do not use the Attestation Suite Services.
+Please see the [End-user License Agreement](https://docs.attestation.nvidia.com/EULA/eula.html) for more information on data collection.